 What is a Short Sale?
 And How Do I Buy One?

-At the Strazzullo Law Firm, our New York attorneys have helped many clients with various aspects of real estate law.
+At the Strazzullo Law & Associates, PLLC, our New York attorneys have helped many clients with various aspects of real estate law.
 Our years of experience put our clients on the right track to good decisions.
 One of the subjects we often represent is real estate short sale.
 We guide both buyers and sellers.
 Today’s article is a guide to buying a short sale.

 A short sale refers to a house that is put up for sale for less than the homeowner owes on the mortgage.
 Usually, the homeowner is experiencing financial troubles and is trying to avoid foreclosure, or has defaulted on the loan.